Times Spent Outdoors: Priceless!

 Since reintroduction began, challenges have been identified in the program and adaptive management has been implemented to address issues like lead poisoning from spent ammunition and predation.
 Of 42 known mortalities, 19 birds have died from confirmed lead poisoning.
 The second leading cause of death is predation with 12 cases recorded.

-The Arizona Game and Fish Department implemented a voluntary non-lead ammunition program in 2005 for hunters drawn for hunts in the condor’s core range.
+The Arizona Game And Fish Department implemented a voluntary non-lead ammunition program in 2005 for hunters drawn for hunts in the condor’s core range.
 The free program has had voluntary participation rates of between 80 and 90 percent each of the past five years, demonstrating the willingness of hunters to play an active role in conservation and that voluntary programs can be successful.

 To continue to address lead’s impact on condors, Utah implemented a non-lead program in 2010 to further conservation as the population of condors expands its habitat into southern Utah.
 Biologists expect to see a reduction in lead toxicity deaths once more Utah hunters begin to use non-lead ammunition in the field.